yogeshwaran03/introduction-to-git/README.md

 # introduction-to-git
-we are learning basic of got
+we are learning basic of git